The Apple Pencil Pro is $10 Off

-The latest addition to the Apple Pencil lineup just had its price slashed to the lowest we’ve seen so far.
-Today, the Apple Pencil Pro is down to just $119 from its original price of $129 on Amazon.
+Give your new iPad Pro or iPad Air some love with an accessory that complements it.
+Today, the Apple Pencil Pro is down to just $119 from its original price of $130 on Amazon.

 |Preview